 Carano, who comes from the world of mixed martial arts, did her own stunts, much to Favreau's objection and surprise.
 While making The Mandalorian, Favreau was also busy putting the finishing touches on Disney's live-action The Lion King.
 This meant that he was splitting his time between the projects, and would often times set up everything in the morning for The Mandalorian, and then leave for a bit to work on The Lion King.
 He'd then return later in the day to finish everything up and discover that Carano's stunt double "wasn't having any fun" because Carano was doing everything herself.

 "I'd [walk on set and] be like, 'What's going on?
-These are our stars!'" he explained.
+These are our stars!'" he explained at Star Wars Celebration.
 "There was one scene where Gina had to carry a wounded character.
 Gina lifted him up and carried him off [without the use of a double]."

 Carano went on to explain that everyone asked her if, "they put a dummy in" for her to carry, and she corrected them like, "No, this is a real human."